 Q: How long have the guests stayed with the hosts?

-A: 2 stayed for 2.5 weeks each and 1 stayed for 4 weeks.
-The guest who is moving on in October 2017 will have stayed for almost 4 months by the end date.
+A: 2 stayed for 2.5 weeks each, 1 stayed for 4 weeks and 1 stayed for almost 4 months.
 The length of stay is decided by the host prior to the guest being offered a room.